deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 The humans shared an uneasy glance for some reason.
 "Is… something the matter?"
 Regaari asked them.

 "Call it a cultural foible."
 Knight conceded.
-“Eugenics has been an historically, uhm... *tricky* subject on Earth.
+“Eugenics has been an historically, uhm...*tricky* subject on Earth.
 Where does Kirk come into this?”

 "When I was travelling with Shoo and Ayma, we found ourselves with a dilemma."
 Regaari said, sitting back.
 Designed as the seats were for human proportions, his feet were dangling ridiculously but he didn't care.
 “She wouldn't go back to Gao, you see.
 She was convinced that she would bring down the Swarm of Swarms just by being there.
 Who knows, maybe she was right?
-On the evidence of Capitol Station, we wouldn't have been able to fight them... and the commune she lived at and all the city around it would have been inundated with slavering predators.
+On the evidence of Capitol Station, we wouldn't have been able to fight them...and the commune she lived at and all the city around it would have been inundated with slavering predators.
 I think that thought scared her more than the possibility of being eaten herself.”

 Knight and Powell both nodded.
-Regaari recognised that nod – it was the one that indicated agreement without wanting to interrupt.
+Regaari recognised that nod---it was the one that indicated agreement without wanting to interrupt.

 "Returning her to Earth was also not within our power.
 No channels of communication, no help from the Dominion… we didn't even know where Earth was." he paused.
 “In fact, I still don't.”